Missouri Medical Marijuana Progress Updates

 Get Your Card

 Getting your Missouri medical marijuana is simple.
-Just call our team at 1-877-242-0362 and they can set you up with an evaluation appointment (either an in-person or telemedicine evaluation).
+Just call our team at 1-877-242-0362 and they can set you up with an evaluation appointment (either an in-person or online evaluation).
 From there, our staff can help you register for your card.
 If you qualify in Missouri, call us today and we can help you get legal.
 Also, be on the lookout for more Missouri medical marijuana progress updates as this program continues to develop.
 As always, stay tuned!